Sample-Text-OS/Sample-Text-OS/README.md

 I don't intend to support older versions of Windows Server, since they have compatability issues with some software.

+<h1>Why Windows Server?</h1>

+Some of you may be wondering why I would choose Windows Server over Windows LTSC.
+The reason I chose Windows Server is because it's possible to buy official licenses from Microsoft, while Windows LTSC is way more difficult to license.
+Windows Server also gets 10 years of security updates, while LTSC gets 5 years.
+Because Windows Server doesn't change that much, it makes the process of maintaining the project much easier.

 <h1>The goal.</h1>

 The goal is to create a very minimal, yet polished experience for desktop users.
 Because it's based on a stable version of Windows, it will remain reliable for many years, without worrying about an update changing your system with features that you didn't ask for.
 There's still a lot to implement into this playbook, and I want to make this happen!